Irrigation Deduct / 2nd meter/ Second meter

 A Plumbing permit, also required, is issued by the Building Department at the counter to the homeowner or a licensed plumber.

-After your contractor has completed the work, tested the vacuum breaker and submitted the required Backflow Test form, you must contact the Building Department for a plumbing inspection.
+After your contractor has completed the work, tested the vacuum breaker and submitted the required Backflow Test form, you must contact the Building Department for a final plumbing inspection.
+This is an INTERIOR inspection.

-Once the plumbing inspection has been approved, call the automated DPW Inspection Request Line at (586) 786-0010 press 222 to schedule an appointment for the installation of the irrigation / 2nd meter.
+Once the final plumbing inspection has been approved, call the automated DPW Inspection Request Line at (586) 786-0010 ext 1516 to schedule an appointment for the installation of the irrigation / 2nd meter.

 Inspections are required on all permits issued.
-Request for inspections may be made in person or by phone and generally will be completed the following business day.
+Request for inspections may be made by email, in person, or by phone and generally will be completed the following business day.

 Permits cannot be submitted or issued online; they are only issued at the counter.